ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 In the following post you will read about my attempts at transforming and migrating a simple [Vue 2](https://vuejs.org/) App implementation of [The Game of Life](https://codingdojo.org/kata/GameOfLife/) that has no tests.
 The objective is to take [this bare-bones and badly-designed application](https://github.com/matthewreed26/game-of-life) through a metamorphic process that will include:

 1. Bringing up test coverage with a focus on Test-Driven Development
-1. Removing complexity through refactoring and types in TypeScript
+1. Improving readability via types in TypeScript and removing complexity through refactoring
 1. A full version upgrade to the newer [Vue 3](https://v3.vuejs.org/) framework

 It might be ambitious to tackle in a single post but hopefully the thought process used will make an impact.

 ## Handling Multiple Migratory Objectives

 As is typical of most projects, there are often many ways to proceed when updating multiple aspects.
-In this case, there are 3 factorial ways:

-1. Tests -> TypeScript -> Vue 3
-1. Tests -> Vue 3 -> TypeScript
-1. TypeScript -> Tests -> Vue 3
-1. TypeScript -> Vue 3 -> Tests
-1. Vue 3 -> TypeScript -> Tests
-1. Vue 3 -> Tests -> TypeScript

 Luckily, we have the help of our trusty [Vue CLI](https://cli.vuejs.org/) to get the job done for two out of the three steps.
 It has plugins for adding [Jest](https://cli.vuejs.org/core-plugins/unit-jest.html#vue-cli-plugin-unit-jest) and [TypeScript](https://cli.vuejs.org/core-plugins/typescript.html) which are relatively painless (though require some manual intervention).
 Upgrading to Vue 3 has [helpful docs that provide guidance](https://v3.vuejs.org/guide/migration/migration-build.html) but is seemingly the most complex step.

 So what is the best way to proceed?
 This is best answered by, first, understanding the state of where this app is currently and, second, testing out the transitions via git history and branches.